 Frequently asked questions:

-Primarily Tankliner fabrication and installation as a full service.
+• Primarily Tankliner fabrication and installation as a full service.
 This is the bulk of our business and we are heavily invested in specialised tooling & equipment for this work.

-We also have a large amount of experience in all things relating to potable water supplies: pumps & filtration, automation, control & telemetry systems for water/water treatment systems with experience in everything from domestic systems to industrial plants. -
+We also have a large amount of experience in all things relating to potable water supplies: pumps & filtration, automation, control & telemetry systems for water/water treatment systems with experience in everything from domestic systems to industrial plants.

 We are regularly working in the following ares: Beachlands & Maraetai, Whitford, Clevedon, Ardmore, Hunua, Buckland, Tuakau, Waiuku, Pukekohe, Pukekawa, Karaka, Franklin, Kumeu & Waimauku, Riverhead, Coatesville, Rural Albany, Dairy Flat, Stillwater, Whangaparaoa, Army Bay, Stanmore Bay, Tindalls Beach, Arkles Bay, Mahurangi East, Mahurangi West, Leight, Pakiri, Warkworth, Puhoi, Waiheke Island.

-We are happy to travel a bit further out for jobs and have many jobs completed in Northland & the Far North, Coromandel, Waikato, Bay of Plenty, Hawke’s Bay, Taranaki, Manawatu, Wellington, Great Barrier Island, South Island from the Sounds to Invercargill. -
+We are happy to travel a bit further out for jobs and have many jobs completed in Northland & the Far North, Coromandel, Waikato, Bay of Plenty, Hawke’s Bay, Taranaki, Manawatu, Wellington, Great Barrier Island, South Island from the Sounds to Invercargill.

 We’ve put Tankliners in tanks with multiple golf ball sized holes in the side that are still standing to this day.
-The tanks have to be in a seriously bad way before a Tankliner is out of the question. -
+The tanks have to be in a seriously bad way before a Tankliner is out of the question.

-Most tanks we see in the 20-40 year old range were made to 5000 gallons or about 22,500 litres - approximately 3.45m diameter and about 2.65m internal height.
+Most domestic tanks we see in the 20-40 year old range are a “standard 5000 gallon” or about 22,500 litres - approximately 3.45m diameter and about 2.65m internal height.

 This includes empty & clean of the tank, replacement outlet fittings, isolation valve & refit to existing pipework, pressure sealed overflow pipework through sidewall of the Tankliner & refitted to overflow pipework outside of the tank.